JLESC/jlesc.github.io/_projects/dense_eigen_project.md

 ## Results for 2019/2020

 1. (Cont.)
 Distributed MPI/OpenMP Parallel
- * Progress will be delivered upto the machine replacement status.
+ * Progress will be delivered up to the machine replacement status.

 1. (Cont.)
 GPU extensions (standalone/cluster)
  * We have investigated the performance trend on three GPU-eigensolvers, cuSolver 10.0, MAGMA 2.5.0, and EigenG 2.2d.
- * On a Volta V100 board with CUDA 10.0+intel MKL library yieded excellent performance.
+ * On a Volta V100 board with CUDA 10.0+intel MKL library yielded excellent performance.
  * MAGMA (1stege kernel) and EigenG shows totally 700GFLOPS for a full diagonalization operation when N=9700.
- * For larger benchmark, when N=30000 and we used EigenG, the elapsed time for the full diagonalization took approximatedly 100 seconds, and it reached more than one TFLOPS.
+ * For larger benchmark, when N=30000 and we used EigenG, the elapsed time for the full diagonalization took approximately 100 seconds, and it reached more than one TFLOPS.

 ## Results for 2020/2021

 Basically, the activity in FY2020 was limited due to the Covid19 pandemic circumstance.
-However, some of our updates can be summarize as follow.
+However, some of our updates can be summarized as follows:

 1. (Cont.)
 Distributed MPI/OpenMP Parallel
  * Implementation of the D&C routine on Fugaku in trial usage in 2020 and early evaluation from the official launch in March 2021.
  * Progress and preliminary results will be reported at the next JLESC meeting in 2021.
 1. (Cont.)
 GPU extensions (standalone/cluster)
  * Good acceleration both on JUWELS and JURECA all parts of the computation
  * ELPA1 is accelerated very high; however, ELPA2 only shows reasonable acceleration only at a few % of eigenvectors are computed rather than the pure CPU version.